msathe-vw/simple_wandb_demo/README.md

 - Add hyperparameter tuning configuration example YAML
 - Investigate artifact tracking in more detail
 - Investigate usage in distributed processes
+- Fix naming of runs
+- Add demo in sagemaker